DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/backend/src/documentation/padding-oracle.md

 ![Ciphertext Block Division](img/cipher_padding_oracle.png "Ciphertext Block Division")

-As you can see the second cipher block drcyption output is directly XORed with the first cipher block which the attacker has control.
+As you can see the second cipher block decryption output is directly XORed with the first cipher block which the attacker has control.
 So, let's try to decrypt the second cipher block.

 You can pickup a random C1 and substitutes it with the original ciphertext first block (**C1** || C2 || C3) and send to the oracle.
 The **X** points to the output of D(E,C2), the decrypted value of C2 which the value we are trying to figure out.